murraymint1991/woven-pulse/docs/diary/aerith_diary.md

 - **Hybrid Desire:**
   “I want to be his forbidden miracle — the one who embraces both the danger and the tenderness, and calls it love.
    The thought of a child between us thrills me; scandal to the world, but to us… perfection.”

+## Section B: Reflections & Witnessed Interactions

+---

+### Vagrant & Tifa
+- **Entry 1 (Stage 1):**
+  “The way he looked at her… sharp, hungry.
+I told myself it didn’t matter, but it stung in a place I didn’t know existed.”

+- **Entry 2 (Stage 2):**
+  “She’s so strong… if he turned that hunger on her, would she resist?
+Why do I care so much?”

+- **Entry 3 (Stage 3 — Jealousy):**
+  “When she laughed at his joke, I felt a crack inside me.
+Am I afraid of losing him… or of losing her?”

+- **Entry 4 (Stage 4 — Corruption awareness):**
+  “I caught them alone.
+His hands were bolder, and she didn’t push him away.
+The thought twisted me — fear, envy, and heat all at once.”

+---

+### Vagrant & Renna
+- **Entry 1 (Stage 1):**
+  “She’s so naïve.
+Watching her hover around him makes me anxious… but also oddly protective.”

+- **Entry 2 (Stage 2 — Jealousy):**
+  “I saw him lean too close to her.
+My chest burned — anger, worry, maybe even envy.
+Why do I want to keep him to myself?”

+- **Entry 3 (Stage 3 — Conflict):**
+  “Renna looks at him like a child chasing fireflies.
+I want to shield her… yet a part of me envies how easily she gives herself to him.”

+- **Entry 4 (Stage 4 — Hybrid trigger):**
+  “When I saw them, I felt torn.
+I should be furious… but instead, I wondered what it would feel like to share him.”

+---

+### Vagrant & Yuffie
+- **Entry 1 (Stage 1):**
+  “Yuffie’s playful nature draws everyone in… even him.
+I laughed it off, but deep inside, I felt uneasy.”

+- **Entry 2 (Stage 2):**
+  “She teases him shamelessly.
+I tell myself it’s harmless, but what if it isn’t?”

+- **Entry 3 (Stage 3 — Jealousy):**
+  “They sparred today, trading jabs and laughter.
+My stomach knotted.
+Is this how it starts — while I’m standing on the sidelines?”

+- **Entry 4 (Stage 4 — Corruption temptation):**
+  “Watching them play made me ache.
+A thought whispered: maybe I don’t have to fight it… maybe I could be part of it too.”